8 Awesome STEM Toys for 5-Year-Olds

-They are learning to count, begin basic addition/subtraction, and telling time.
-This is an age where this enthusiasm for problem-solving should be encouraged, and STEM (science, technology, engineering, math) skills can be developed in a fun way through some of these great educational toys for 5-year-olds.
+At this age, they are learning to count, starting basic addition/subtraction, and telling time.
+This is an age where their enthusiasm for problem-solving should be encouraged!

 They are already developing their engineering and math skills naturally through exploration.
 The Boston Children’s Museum has put together a great guide about teaching STEM skills to Pre-K children, including easy activities that will encourage them to explore further.